microsoft/profile-explorer/docs/docs/flame-graph-panel.md

 ##### Changing the root node

-It can be helpful to view only a subregion of the Flame graph.
+It can be helpful to view only a subregion of the flame graph.
 By changing the root node, only nodes for functions starting with the new root are displayed, and execution time percentages are computed relative to the new root, which starts at 100%.

 To change the root node, from the right-click context menu, select *Set Function as Root* (alternatively, use the *Alt+Double-click* shortcut).
 After the switch, the toolbar displays the name of the current root node.
 Setting a new root node can be repeated in the new view.

-To remove the root node and view the entire Flame graph, *click* the *X* button next to its name in the toolbar.
+To remove the root node and view the entire flame graph, *click* the *X* button next to its name in the toolbar.
 If multiple nested root nodes were set, removing the current node activates the previous one.

 [![Profiling UI screenshot](img/flame-graph-root_946x435.png)](img/flame-graph-root_946x435.png){:target="_blank"}

 #### Searching functions

 Use the *search input box* in the toolbar to search for functions with a specific name using a case-insensitive substring search.
 Matching nodes and function names are marked, and the *up/down* buttons on the right can be used to navigate between results.
-Press the Escape key to reset the search or the X button next to the input box.
+Press the *Escape* key to reset the search or the X button next to the input box.

 [![Profiling UI screenshot](img/flame-graph-search_1078x286.png)](img/flame-graph-search_1078x286.png){:target="_blank"}